StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ### Obtain a service token:
 1. Log into the StackState instance.
 1. From the top left corner, select CLI.
-1. Note the API token and install stack state cli on your local.
+1. Note the API token and install StackState cli on your local machine.
 1. Create a service token by running

 {% hint style="info" %}